adamllryan/notes/CSE3461 - Wired Networks/01_introduction.md

 The internet is a network of networks.
 It is loosely hierarchical and there is a difference between public internet vs private intranet.

+## Things we need to connect to the internet
+We need:
+- IP Address
+- Subnet Mask
+- Default Router
+- Local/Default DNS
 ## Protocols

 There are different methods of sending/receiving messages: